Neuro-Optometric Evaluations

 Neuro-Optometry Evaluations

-A Neuro-Optometry Evaluation is an assessment by a neuro-optometrist after a neurological event to assess, evaluate, diagnose, manage, and treat visual pathway and/or vision processing disorders causing many varying symptoms (see a brief list below).
+A Neuro-Optometry Evaluation is an assessment by a neuro-optometrist following a neurological event to assess, evaluate, diagnose, manage, and treat visual pathway and/or vision processing disorders causing many varying symptoms (see a brief list below).
 A neuro-optometrist assesses the interaction or eye teaming of your two eyes (binocular system) by evaluating the overall strength, endurance, flexibility at distance & near, peripheral vision awareness, and/or the vestibular-ocular reflex of the binocular system.

 Neurological events that may impact eye/vision health